sunilp/ebac-AA-pca-fa/README.md

 1 - Objective
 -------------

-LandOcean Energy Services Co., Ltd. (hereafter referred to simply as LandOcean) is a China-based company involved in providing various oil and gas solutions.

-We are examining the impact of several financial indicators such as rate of return on assets and sales margin, on LandOcean's stock price.
+This is a PCA analysis of stock prices in various Chinese stock markets... (to be elaborated)

 2 - Implementation
 ------------------